 Our dedicated and reliable volunteers are critical in helping us achieve our mission.
-Please review the volunteer opportunities below to determine if supporting the YWCA of Richmond would be a good fit for you.
+Please review the volunteer opportunities below to determine if supporting YWCA Richmond would be a good fit for you.
 Based on the type of volunteer support being provided, some training might be required.
-Our Volunteer Advocacy Training is offered three times per year (January, May, and September).
-Volunteer roles requiring training have been noted in the description.

 Keep our historic spaces looking and feeling beautiful for those we serve.
 There are several ways throughout the year to help with projects such as painting, sorting, organizing and decorating.
 We also often need volunteer support for events.

 This could include anything from making purple ribbons for Domestic Violence Awareness Month, to stuffing envelopes for our Spring Mailing or supporting our front desk.